vjs3/awesome-podcast-episodes/README.md

 This list contains podcast episodes for beginners as well advanced developers.
 It also has episodes about salary negotiations, work-life balance and other, day to day topics of developer life.

-If you are planning to contribute to this list, make sure to read the [Contributions Guideline](contributing.md).

 If you want to get a list of all the available podcast shows out there, you can find them [here](https://github.com/guipdutra/awesome-geek-podcasts).
 For more awesomeness, check out [awesome](https://github.com/sindresorhus/awesome).

+Contributions are more than welcome, make sure to read the [Contributions Guideline](contributing.md).
 If you have any suggestions/criticism for the list, feel free to create an issue here or you can also reach me out over [Twitter](https://twitter.com/vishwajeets3)

 ## JavaScript